2021 will probably be remembered as the year when carbon finance emerged as a talking point among a wide range of industries.

 Five main players make up the engine of carbon markets.

-Project developers represent the upstream part of the market, and produce carbon credits.
-Projects can range from large-scale, industrial style projects like a high-volume hydro plant, to smaller community-based ones like clean cookstoves.
+Project developers represent the upstream part of the market.
+They set up the projects issuing carbon credits, which can range from large-scale, industrial-style projects like a high-volume hydro plant, to smaller community-based ones like clean cookstoves.

 To link supply and demand, there are brokers and retail traders, just as in other commodity markets.
-Retail traders purchase large amounts of credits directly from the supplier, bundle those credits in portfolios, ranging from hundreds to hundreds or thousands of mtCO2e, and sell those bundles to the end buyers, typically with some commission.
+Retail traders purchase large amounts of credits directly from the supplier, bundle those credits into portfolios, ranging from hundreds to thousands of equivalent tons of CO2, and sell those bundles to the end buyers, typically with some commission.

 There is a fifth player unique to carbon markets.
 Standards are organizations, usually NGOs, which certify that a particular project meets its stated objectives and its stated volume of emissions.